dimasqramadhani/dokumentasi-latihan-javascript/README.md

 - Vue.js

 ## **Get Started**
-To practice the exercises, clone this repository and start coding!
+To practice the exercises, clone each repository practice you want to see and start coding!